anvascon/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/microsoft-defender-advanced-threat-protection.md

 Microsoft Defender ATP uses the following combination of technology built into Windows 10 and Microsoft's robust cloud service:

--   **Endpoint behavioral sensors**: Embedded in Windows 10, these sensors collect and process behavioral signals from the operating system and sends this sensor data to your private, isolated, cloud instance of Microsoft Defender ATP.
+-   **Endpoint behavioral sensors**: Embedded in Windows 10, these kernel level sensors collect and process behavioral signals from the operating system and sends this sensor data to your private, isolated, cloud instance of Microsoft Defender ATP.